-In the previous tutorials, you learned about major concepts and benefits of GraphQL.
-Now is the time to get your hands dirty and start out with an actual project!
+In the previous tutorials, we covered the major concepts and benefits of GraphQL.
+Now is the time to get our hands dirty and start out with an actual project!

-In this track, you’ll use the following technologies for building the app:
+In this track, we’ll use the following technologies for building the app:

-In the Clients section in the GraphQL part, we already covered the responsibilities of a GraphQL client on a higher level, now it’s time to get bit more concrete.
+In the Clients section in the GraphQL part, we already covered the responsibilities of a GraphQL client on a higher level.
+It’s now time to get more concrete.

-In short, you should use a GraphQL client for tasks that are repetitive and agnostic to the app you’re building.
+In short, we should use a GraphQL client for tasks that are repetitive and agnostic to the app we’re building.
 For example, being able to send queries and mutations without having to worry about lower-level networking details or maintaining a local cache.
-This is functionality that you’ll want in any frontend application that’s talking to a GraphQL server - why build it yourself if you can use one of the amazing GraphQL clients out there?
+This is functionality we’ll want in any frontend application that’s talking to a GraphQL server.
+Why build these features yourself when we can use one of the amazing GraphQL clients out there?

-graphql-request might already be enough for your needs.
-However, chances are that you’re writing a somewhat larger application where you want to benefit from caching, optimistic UI updates and other handy features.
-In these cases, you pretty much have the choice between Apollo Client and Relay.
+Chances are that you’re writing a somewhat larger application where you want to benefit from caching, optimistic UI updates and other handy features.
+In these cases you’ll likely want to use a full GraphQL client that handles the lifecycle of all your GraphQL operations.
+You have the choice between Apollo Client, Relay, and urql.

 The most common question heard from people that are getting started with GraphQL on the frontend is which GraphQL client they should use.
 We’ll try to provide a few hints that’ll help you decide which of these clients is the right one for your next project!

 The performance benefits of Relay come at the cost of a notable learning curve.
-Relay is a pretty complex framework and understanding all its bits and pieces does require some time to really get into it.
-The overall situation in that respect has improved with the release of the 1.0 version, called Relay Modern, but if you’re for something to just get started with GraphQL, Relay might not be the right choice just yet.
+Relay is a complex framework and understanding all of its intricacies does require some time.
+The overall situation in that respect has improved with the release of the 1.0 version, called Relay Modern, but if you’re looking for something to just get started with GraphQL, Relay might not be the right choice just yet.